robgibbons/unchained/README.md

 ```
 ### Helper methods (Generators)

-You might have noticed a few helper methods in urls.js above, namespaced under the view object.
+You may have noticed a few helper methods in urls.js above, namespaced under the view object.
 The methods **view.auth**, **view.render** and **view.redirect** are actually reusable view generators, or helpers, which take in arguments and return customized views.
-The /about/ and /profile/ view expressions above are functionally equivalent to **view.auth**.
+You can build up a collection of reusable helpers, avoiding further need to create explicit modules for everything.

 Generator methods can leverage middleware, models, and can be defined just like normal modules.
 You can create them inside **/views**, **/models** and **/middleware**, but I recommend storing helpers together in the **index.js** of their respective folders (I've included a few as an example).
-You can build up a collection of reusable helpers, avoiding further need to create explicit modules for everything.
+The /about/ and /profile/ view expressions above are functionally equivalent to **view.auth**.

 ### Bare-Metal Express

 You can easily define global middleware in your urls.js.
 But you always have the option to configure your Express app directly, within **config.js**.
 Config.js is a setup function which exposes the Express instance used under the hood of Unchained.